-Andrew R. Boll, CFA, CMA.
-Mr. Boll started as a founding employee of Harrow in December 2011 and has served as our Chief Financial Officer and Corporate Secretary since his promotion to that role in February 2015.
-He oversees the Company's accounting, financial and other general administrative operations, along with corporate and business development initiatives.
-In addition, Mr. Boll helped found and start-up Eton Pharmaceuticals, Surface Ophthalmics, Melt Pharmaceuticals and ImprimisRx.
-Prior to the founding of Harrow, from 2007 to 2011, Mr. Boll worked for an investment company and its series of funds where he oversaw the fund's accounting roles at Welsh Companies, LLC, a commercial real estate company, its fund and its other subsidiaries.
-Mr. Boll is a CFA[®] charterholder, Certified Management Accountant and earned his Bachelor of Science degree, summa cum laude, in Corporate and Public Finance at Huron University.
+Andrew R. Boll is a founder of Harrow and has worked with the Company since December 2011 and has served as our Chief Financial Officer and Corporate Secretary since his promotion to that role in February 2015.
+He oversees the Company's accounting, financial, and market access departments, along with corporate and business development initiatives.
+In addition, Mr. Boll helped found Eton Pharmaceuticals, Inc., Surface, Melt and ImprimisRx.
+Prior to co-founding Harrow, from 2007 to 2011, Mr. Boll worked for an investment company and its series of funds where he oversaw the fund's accounting, financial analysis, and reporting.
+He was also closely involved with the financial operations of a number of the fund's portfolio companies (public and private).
+Prior to 2007, Mr. Boll held various accounting roles at Welsh Companies, LLC, a commercial real estate company, its fund and its other subsidiaries.
+Mr. Boll is a CFA® charterholder, Certified Management Accountant and earned his Bachelor of Science degree, summa cum laude, in Corporate and Public Finance at Huron University.

-John P. Saharek.
-Mr. Saharek has served as our Chief Commercial Officer since February 2015 and as ImprimisRx's President since February 2019, and was previously our Vice-President of Commercialization, Ophthalmology from November 2013 until February 2015.
+John P. Saharek has served as our Chief Commercial Officer since February 2015 and as ImprimisRx's President since February 2019, adding the title of Chief Executive Officer of ImprimisRx in 2023.
+He was previously our Vice-President of Commercialization, Ophthalmology from November 2013 until February 2015.
 He is a senior healthcare industry executive with over 30 years of broad experience developing and commercializing pharmaceutical, biotechnology, surgical device and diagnostic product portfolios.
 Prior to joining the Company, he served as Head of U.S. Marketing and Strategy for ThromboGenics Inc., developing the commercial strategy and building a team to launch a new biologic into the U.S. market.
-Prior to that he was Vice President, Business Development at SurModics Inc., working with both large and small pharmaceutical companies, including his tenure with Bausch & Lomb.
+Prior to that he was Vice President, Business Development at SurModics Inc., working with both large and small pharmaceutical companies on multi-platform drug delivery initiatives in the U.S. and internationally.
+Earlier in his career, he held positions of increasing responsibility in both marketing and sales at a number of companies, including his tenure with Bausch & Lomb.
 Mr. Saharek has a Master of Business Administration in Finance from the University of Hartford and a Bachelor of Arts in Business from Central Connecticut State University.